In the previous post, I presented the project, its motivation, and architecture. Now, it’s time to start checking some implementations.

 Core domain and Subdomains

-As the name suggests, the core domain represents the heart of the business, and it’s the very reason why it exists.
-Most of the attention should be on designing this core domain strategically and technically very well since it correlates with a competitive advantage in the market where the product is made for.
+As the name suggests, the core domain is the heart of the business and the very reason it exists.
+Most of the attention should be on designing this core domain strategically and technically very well, since it correlates with a competitive advantage in the market where the product is made.

-Defining subdomains within limited boundaries can be handy, especially when dealing with complex projects; where the domain is too abstract, you must divide it into smaller pieces to conquer.
+Defining subdomains within clearly defined boundaries is vital, especially when dealing with complex projects, where the domain is too abstract; you must divide it into smaller pieces to conquer.
 Usually, it grows as granular as you learn about the domain itself.
-It’s important to mention that the definition of domain and subdomain will vary depending on the project and its business goal.
+It’s important to note that the definitions of domain and subdomain vary depending on the project and its business goals.

 Note: Keep in mind that the domain representation in this project is naive and inaccurate, with no pretension to look like a real e-commerce solution or its departments.